 This course runs once a year commencing in February.
 The total length of the course is one semester (15 weeks).
 This will be delivered on one full day per week.

-The cost for the CPD module is £40.00 per credit.
+The total cost for this CPD module is currently unavailable.

 There will be a blended approach to learning, including: